-The recommended browser to use with the current version of Canvas is Google Chrome or Mozilla Firefox.
+- ☑ The recommended browser to use with the current version of Canvas is Google Chrome or Mozilla Firefox.
 Other browsers are inconsistent in their performance with Canvas.
-When taking tests or quizzes, use a wired connection.

-Regularly check Canvas Announcements and Inbox for communications from your professor.
+When taking tests or quizzes, use a wired connection. - ☑ Set up notifications using the NRCC Canvas Quick Start Guide under Canvas Modules to ensure receipt of course announcements or inbox messages from your professor.